top of page

 Pharmacist managers may use this checklist to structure their team’s SDOH efforts:

-• Conduct training on SDOH principles and pharmacist responsibilities every 90 days
+• Conduct training on SDOH principles and responsibilities every 60 days.

 Visualizing the Pharmacy Impact: Example Infographic